Skip to main content Skip to main menu Skip to footer menu

 • Trigger: Customer segment: loyal clients

-The customers who do multiple purchases are interested in your company and are often ready to buy some more.
-This makes them a great segment group for your upselling campaign.
-You can easily pull out the needed data from CRM, for example, for those customers who have bought at least three times from you.
+Customers who frequently purchase from you are already interested in your company and often ready to buy more.
+This makes them an ideal segment for your upselling campaign.
+You can easily pull the necessary data from your CRM to create a segment, such as customers who have purchased from you at least three times.

 Birthday gifts